Are These The Most Dangerous Roads In The UK?

 by Ed Scott

 The number of people killed on UK roads is in decline, with the number of fatalities actually halving over the last decade, from 3,508 in 2003, to 1,713 in 2013*.

 And even though the 8,560 motorists reported killed or seriously injured in the 12 months up until June 2013 represented a drop of 6% on the previous 12-month period, motorists shouldn’t get complacent.
 We all still need to recognise the dangers of certain roads.

 So where in the UK are you more likely to have an accident?
 In the bumper-to-bumper congested city streets or on a barely-used country road?
-If you’re instinct tells you more cars = more crash risk, you’d be mistaken.
+If your instinct tells you more cars = more crash risk, you’d be mistaken.

 A-roads not OK, especially in the East Midlands

 A recent report by the Road Safety Foundation revealed the risk to road users of death or serious injury is seven times greater on single-carriageway A-roads than it is on motorways.
 In fact, fast-moving single-carriageways account for almost two-thirds (62%) of fatal or serious crashes.

 And of the 64 people who are killed or seriously injured on UK roads every day, most of these devastating accidents happen at junctions.

 The report also revealed how there are regional variances at work when it comes to road accidents, with the risk of death or serious injury being greatest on major roads in the East Midlands, where drivers are two-thirds more likely to be involved in a serious crash than their counterparts in the West Midlands.

 Country roads have also been highlighted among the worst of the UK’s motoring black spots, with rural roads claiming an average of three lives every day – accounting for over half (60%) of the total number of people killed on UK roads.